 Helena Mulkerns worked as a freelance journalist In Paris and New York before spending nearly a decade working as a Press Officer for UN Peacekeeping in Central America, Africa and Afghanistan.
 She has written for Hot Press, The Irish Times, Irish Tatler in Ireland, and The Irish Echo, Rolling Stone, Cinéaste, Entertainment Weekly, Elle, the New York Times in the U.S. among others.

 In 2016, her first book, FERENJI was published by Doire Press.
 A collection of themed short fiction set in Africa and Afghanistan, the story Dogs was shortlisted for the 2017 Bórd Gais Irish Book Awards.
 She has also been shortlisted for the Hennessy New Irish Writing Awards, America’s Pushcart Prize and Ireland’s Francis MacManus Short Story Award.
-She received a bursary from the Arts Council of Ireland to work on FERENJI and she is currently working on a novel.
+She received a bursary from the Arts Council of Ireland to work on FERENJI.

-Since 2009, Helena has been at the helm of an evening of the Arts, The Cáca Milis Cabaret, which is a regular event at The Wexford Arts Centre and also received funding from the Irish Arts Council.
-The cabaret has collaborated with the Coracle Project, Stinging Fly, MindField at Electric Picnic and ran for two years in Dublin at Arthur’s.
-The anthology Red Lamp Black Piano, with an intro by Patrick McCabe, features artistes who performed at Cáca Milis.
-Helena sings with Dublin musician Josh Johnston on piano; the duo’s next performance will be on 10 January 2018 at the Dublin Bowie Festival‘s Bowie Raw.
+Helena also regularly hosts an evening of the Arts, The Cáca Milis Cabaret at The Wexford Arts Centre.
+She edited and published the anthology Red Lamp Black Piano, with an intro by Patrick McCabe, which features artists who have read and performed at Cáca Milis.
+Helena sings with Dublin musician Josh Johnston on piano.

 2018 is a year of transition with a permanent relocation to Dublin as well as a key change a little into minor as Helena re-groups and works on a short story collection and her novel.